josh-wj/comptia-notes/Sec+.md

 > It’s important to parse, partition, and analyze all logs related to security incidents.

 > Critical process data logged about the user, application, and system can help responders understand the nature and extent of an attack.

+> Shimming ( attack focused on drivers )
+> Refactoring completly changes the code of the driver but the functions remain the same ( not nessasasarily an attaack )

 ### Endpoint logs
 > give detailed information about activities on individual devices connected to a network.